 You’d be hard-pressed to find more important practical money skills to pass onto your kiddo than this one – how to save money.

-I interviewed 16 Mama Bears about what they want to teach their kid(dos) about money.
+I interviewed 16 Mama Bears about what they want to teach their kid(dos) about money (such as, kids save money?
+Stay out of the debt cycle?
+Investing?
+Etc.).

 But I didn’t just want to know the steps they were taking, or what custodial financial accounts they had opened.
 I wanted to also understand their own money hang-ups and relationships.